nishant-FL/linear_regression_projects/README.md

 # linear_regression_projects
- This is a clooection of all the linear regression practice exercice
+ This is a collection of all the linear regression practice exercie